Jesmyn Ward

 Jesmyn Ward was born on April 1st, 1977 and is currently 48 years old.
 Jesmyn Ward was born in Las Vegas, Nevada, USA.
 Ward attended Stanford University where she received a B.A. and M.A. and the University of Michigan where she received an M.F.A.

-Jesmyn Ward has also written the Non-Fiction Books series which has 3 books including Men We Reaped and The Fire This Time.
+Jesmyn Ward has also written the Bois Sauvage series which has 3 books including Where the Line Bleeds and Salvage the Bones.

 Jesmyn was the recipient of a MacArthur Fellowship in 2017 for her exploration of the bonds within a community and familial love among lower-income African-Americans of the South.